swiftlang/swift-evolution/proposals/0443-warning-control-flags.md

   - When using the `-print-diagnostic-groups` flag, it would be inconvenient if a warning corresponded to multiple groups.
   - Documentation lookup will also be easier for the user if a diagnostic has only one identifier.

 - A diagnostic group may include any number of other diagnostic groups.
 This will allow organizing groups into sets with similar meanings but different specific diagnostics.
-For example, the warnings `availability_deprecated` and `unsafe_global_actor_deprecated` are part of the supergroup `deprecated`.
+For example, the warnings `DeprecatedDeclaration` and `UnsafeGlobalActorDeprecated` are part of the supergroup `Deprecated`.

 - A diagnostic group can be included in any number of diagnostic groups.
 This allows expressing the membership of a group in multiple supergroups, where appropriate.
-For example, the group `unsafe_global_actor_deprecated` is part of both the `deprecated` and `concurrency` groups.
+For example, the group `UnsafeGlobalActorDeprecated` is part of both the `Deprecated` and `Concurrency` groups.

 The internal structure of the graph may change to some extent.
 However, the set of diagnostics included in a diagnostic group (directly or transitively) should not shrink.
 There are two typical situations where the graph structure may change:
 - When adding a new diagnostic to the compiler, consider creating a new group corresponding to that diagnostic.
 If the new group is created it can also be included in one or more existing groups if it belongs to them.
-For example, it is expected that the `deprecated` group will continuously include new subgroups.
+For example, it is expected that the `Deprecated` group will continuously include new subgroups.
 - If an existing diagnostic is split into more specific versions, and we want to allow users to use the more specific version in compiler options, a separate group is created for it, which **must** be included in the group of the original diagnostic.

-  For example, suppose we split the `availability_deprecated` warning into a general version and a specialized version `availability_deprecated_same_module`, which the compiler emits if the deprecated symbol is declared in the same module.
-In this case, the `availability_deprecated_same_module` group must be added to the `availability_deprecated` group to ensure that the overall composition of the `availability_deprecated` group does not change.
+  For example, suppose we split the `DeprecatedDeclaration` warning into a general version and a specialized version `DeprecatedDeclarationSameModule`, which the compiler emits if the deprecated symbol is declared in the same module.
+In this case, the `DeprecatedDeclarationSameModule` group must be added to the `DeprecatedDeclaration` group to ensure that the overall composition of the `DeprecatedDeclaration` group does not change.
 The final structure should look like this:
   ```
-  availability_deprecated (group)
+  DeprecatedDeclaration (group)
-  ├─ availability_deprecated (internal diag id)
+  ├─ DeprecatedDeclaration (internal diag id)
-  └─ availability_deprecated_same_module (group)
+  └─ DeprecatedDeclarationSameModule (group)
-     └─ availability_deprecated_same_module (internal diag id)
+     └─ DeprecatedDeclarationSameModule (internal diag id)
   ```
-  Thus, invoking the compiler with the `-Werror availability_deprecated` parameter will cover both versions of the warning, and the behavior will remain unchanged.
-At the same time, the user can control the behavior of the narrower `availability_deprecated_same_module` group if they want to.
+  Thus, invoking the compiler with the `-Werror DeprecatedDeclaration` parameter will cover both versions of the warning, and the behavior will remain unchanged.
+At the same time, the user can control the behavior of the narrower `DeprecatedDeclarationSameModule` group if they want to.

 ### Compiler options evaluation